These pineapple coconut cake bars with crumb topping will put you right in the mood for summer picnics and pool parties!

 In my opinion, there’s just no excuse not to take advantage of Aldi’s amazing prices and top quality items.

 Sometimes I will take the opportunity to use Instacart to have my Aldi groceries delivered to my home.

 Some weeks are SO action packed, that it saves me a ton of time to get my Aldi groceries delivered!

 Instacart is a great service – accurate orders, nicely packed groceries, produce looks great, and friendly delivery drivers.

 Try Instacart Express for 2 weeks for free and get free delivery on all orders over $35.

-Using Aldi Ingredients In Pineapple Coconut Bars Recipe
+Using Aldi Ingredients In Pineapple Coconut cake Bars Recipe

 For this recipe, I used flour, coconut flakes, butter, and crushed pineapple from Aldi.